Skip to content

 Fine Jewelry Storage Tips

-Curated Storage
+Curated Storage for Gemstone Jewelry

 Proper jewelry storage is about more than organization; it’s about prevention.

 • Individual Housing: Diamonds are the hardest natural substance and will easily scratch your gold, silver, or softer gemstones.
-Store each piece in a separate microfiber pouch or a lined jewelry box compartment.
+Store each jewelry piece in a separate microfiber pouch or a lined jewelry box compartment.

 Self-Check List

-The Jewelry Wellness Audit
+The Gemstone Jewelry Wellness Audit

 Perform this "30-second check" once a month to ensure your gemstones stay where they belong: on your hand.